BPA & phthalates (and other plasticizers) migrate, leach, and flake from plastics

 The safe and environmentally responsible use of biosolids is a goal worth striving for.
 However, biosolids are not — yet — ready for prime time.
-Below is a small sample of recent published studies which point to the need for more caution and the need for further research to protect the public health.
+Below is a small sample of recent published studies that point to the need for more caution and the need for further research to protect public health.

 Contamination by E. Coli and other pathogens